 CHOOSE THE RIGHT ANTI-AGEING SUNSCREEN FOR YOUR SKIN

 Australians should ensure their sun protection is approved by the Therapeutic Goods Administration.
-A ‘primary sunscreen’ is a product used to protect the skin from UV radiation, and are separate to secondary sunscreens, which is a term that encompasses makeup and other cosmetics that contain some SPF.
+A ‘primary sunscreen’ is a product used to protect the skin from UV radiation, and is separate from secondary sunscreens, which is a term that encompasses makeup and other cosmetics that contain some SPF.
 For adequate sun protection, a primary sunscreen should be used daily.

 It’s also important to ensure that your chosen sunscreen has sufficient SPF, ideally very high such as SPF50+.
 It should also be labelled broad spectrum, which means it is proven to adequately protect against both UVA and UVB rays.